hicommonwealth/commonwealth/knowledge_base/Stake.md

 AWS_SECRET_ACCESS_KEY= # REDACTED
 ```

-In your local db run:
+Within the local database instance, run:

 ```sql
 INSERT INTO public."ChainNodes" (url, eth_chain_id, alt_wallet_url, balance_type, name) VALUES ('https://eth-sepolia.g.alchemy.com/v2/G-9qTX3nSlAcihqA056hwGHiiolrUQj2', 11155111, 'https://eth-sepolia.g.alchemy.com/v2/G-9qTX3nSlAcihqA056hwGHiiolrUQj2', 'ethereum', 'Sepolia');
 ```

-Then migrate the database (`yarn migrate-db`) and create a new community, and in the `Select chain` dropdown select `Sepolia`.
-Make sure you have Sepolia testnet enabled in your wallet as well as some Sepolia to pay for gas fees.
-If you don’t have any, here is a Sepolia faucet. <https://sepoliafaucet.com/>
+Then migrate the database (`yarn migrate-db`) and create a new community within the Common app.
+From the `Select chain` dropdown in the Create Community Form, select `Sepolia`.

+Sepolia testnet must be enabled in your web wallet, with some Sepolia to pay for gas fees.
+This can be obtained from a [Sepolia faucet](https://sepoliafaucet.com/).

 For any issues, reach out to Ian Rowan.